Save on Summer Electric Bills

-The warm, humid days of summer can drive up electric bills and take a big bite out of your budget.
+The warm, humid days of summer are in full force, and they can drive up electric bills and take a big bite out of your budget.
 But if you take control of your energy consumption, you can lower your bill.
 Here are some tips to conserve energy in your home and put dollars back into your pocket.

 Air-conditioning your home can account for about half of your electric bill in the summer.
 Install a programmable thermostat and raise your thermostat to 78 degrees or warmer when you are home, and to 82 degrees when you will be away for at least two hours.
 You will save about 5% for each degree you add.